William Tyler Page: Early life

 Page was born in 1868 in Frederick, Frederick County, Maryland.
 He was the great-great-grandson of Carter Braxton, (1736–1797), a member of the House of Burgesses of the Province of Virginia.
 He was also a descendant of President John Tyler.

-Page began working "twelve hours a day in a printing shop and a paper-bag factory" at the age of 10.
+Page began working "twelve hours a day in a printing shop and paper-bag factory" at the age of 10.

 Career

-Page began working as a page boy for the United States House of Representatives in Washington, D.C. on December 19, 1881, and he became a clerk in 1919.
+Page began working as a page boy for the United States House of Representatives in Washington, D.C., on December 19, 1881, and he became a clerk in 1919.
 Page worked for the Capitol for 61 years in total.

 In 1917, at 49, Page wrote "The American's Creed," as a submission to a nationwide patriotic contest suggested by Henry Sterling Chapin, of New York, which was inspired by a fervor at the beginning of the American entry into the First World War.
 The goal was to have a concise but complete statement of American political faith.
 Inspired by thoughts on his way home from church in May 1917, having just recited the Apostles' Creed used in most Christian churches as a statement of belief, Page drew on a wide variety of historical documents and speeches, including the U.S. Declaration of Independence, the Preamble to the US Constitution, Abraham Lincoln's Gettysburg Address, a speech made by Daniel Webster, and text from Edward Everett Hale's 1863 patriotic short story of a military officer condemned to exile, "The Man Without a Country."
 He proceeded to craft a simple but moving expression of American patriotism.

 His submission was chosen in March 1918 over more than 3000 other entries.
 On April 3, 1918, it was accepted by the House Speaker of the United States House of Representatives, and the US Commissioner of Education (then part of the US Department of the Interior) on behalf of the American people, according to the "Congressional Record", No. 102, April 13, 1918.
-A prize of $1000 was also awarded by Mayor James H. Preston on behalf of the City of Baltimore, which was the birthplace of the National Anthem.
+A prize of $1000 was also awarded by Mayor James H. Preston on behalf of the City of Baltimore, which was the birthplace of the national anthem.
 Page used it to purchase Liberty Bonds for the war effort and donated them to his church.
 Today, it also often comprises part of the naturalization ceremony to swear in new American citizens, along with other patriotic symbols, such as the Pledge of Allegiance to the American flag and the singing of various songs and anthems.